Since home radon is odorless and invisible, testing is the only reliable way to detect this cancer-causing gas.

 According to the Environmental Protection Agency (EPA), 4.0 pCi/L is considered the "action level."
 However, The World Health Organization (WHO) has determined that radon can be dangerous in any concentration.

 To see what the radon levels mean for your home, contact National Radon Defense Midwest today.
-We provide reliable radon testing services and free mitigation estimates throughout Nebraska Missouri and Iowa, including Lincoln, Omaha, Sioux City, and areas nearby.
+We provide reliable radon testing services and free mitigation estimates throughout Nebraska, Missouri, and Iowa, including Lincoln, Des Moines, Sioux City, and areas nearby.

 This video shows how radon enters the home through the stack effect.